Fars29/Potential-Fields-Robot-Simulator/README.md

 	The homebases are points that attract the robot by generating an attractive vector, like the light bulb for the W. Grey Walter.'s [Machine Speculatrix](https://home.csulb.edu/~wmartinz/content/w-grey-walter-and-his-turtle-robots.html), a rudimental turtle robot built in 1948.<br>
 	They are automatically numerated, and the robot is attracted only from 1 at time.<br>
-	You can edit the weight (strength) of the attractive vector with the **Attractive Force** parameter under the Robot Prameters section.<br>
+	You can edit the weight (strength) of the attractive vector with the **Attractive Force** parameter under the Robot Parameters section.<br>

 - ### Obstacles

 	‎‎![image](https://github.com/user-attachments/assets/fcaf2fdc-27b7-4e62-8e60-989d2c95472a)

 	‎‎The obstacles are round shaped objects that repel the robot by generating a repulsive vector that is directly proportional to the distance from the robot.<br>
-	You can edit the weight (strength) of the repulsive vector with the **Repulsive Force** parameter under the Robot Prameters section.<br>
+	You can edit the weight (strength) of the repulsive vector with the **Repulsive Force** parameter under the Robot Parameters section.<br>
   **Be careful to adjust the **sensor range** parameter located under the Robot Parameters section accordingly to the available space the robot has to pass.**<br>

 - ### Start point